 The co-founder and CEO of Vook, Brad Inman is a successful entrepreneur and innovator.
 He started and still owns the leading real estate trade publication, Inman News; he founded and sold venture-backed HomeGain, the online real estate service and he was the founder of online commercial video platform TurnHere.
 He is an award-winning journalist and was a visiting lecturer at the UC Berkeley School of Journalism and the Haas School of Business.
 He earned his bachelor degrees in liberals arts from Boston University.

-Chief Technology Officer, Rob has more than 20-years experience building and managing advanced engineering projects and teams.
+Vice President of Engineering, Rob has more than 19-years experience building and managing complex engineering projects and teams.
 He was CTO at Juju, one of the top three job search engines, where he managed a team through 10x traffic growth.
-As VP of Engineering at Daylife, an online publishing platform acquired by NewsCred, Rob led the team to ship four substantial products that are powering over 80 media publisher sites with over 1 billion requests served per month.
+As VP of Engineering at Daylife, an online publishing platform, Rob led the team to ship four substantial products that are now powering over 80 media publisher sites with over 1 billion requests served per month.
 At IBM T.J.
-Watson Research Center, Rob led a worldwide R&D initiative arming IBM’s business consultants with powerful modeling tools and methods.
-Based on software agent technologies he invented at MIT’s Media Laboratory, Rob co-founded and was CTO of Frictionless Commerce (acquired by SAP) and earned a 2002 MIT Technology Review Top 100 Young Innovators Award (TR100).
+Watson Research Center, Rob led a worldwide R&D; initiative arming IBM’s business consultants with powerful modeling tools and methods.
+Based on software agent technologies he invented at MIT’s Media Laboratory, he co-founded and was CTO of Frictionless Commerce (acquired by SAP) and earned a 2002 MIT Technology Review Top 100 Young Innovators Award (TR100).
 Rob holds his M.S. in Media Arts and Sciences from MIT and a BSE in Computer Engineering from the University of Michigan.

 Brian is a co-founder of Tribeca Venture Partners.
 Prior to starting Tribeca Venture Partners, Brian was a founder and Managing Director of GSA Venture Partners, formerly the venture arm of Greenhill & Co (NYSE: GHL).
 Prior to GSAVP, Brian was a Principal at Sterling Venture Partners and led the firm’s investments in technology-related companies.
 He is currently a board member of Flat World Knowledge, FTRANS, HomeSphere, Informous, Lendio, Pontiflex, RealDirect, ShopKeep, Spanfeller Media Group, TRAFFIQ and Vook.
 Brian is also a board observer at Crowdtap.
 He previously sat on the boards of YellowJacket (acquired by InterContinental Exchange (NYSE:ICE)), KnowledgeStorm (acquired by TechTarget (NASDAQ: TTGT)) and eCredit (acquired by Fidelity Ventures).
 He is also a co-founder and Organizer of the NYC Turing Fellows Program.
 Brian has a BA in economics and American studies from Brandeis University.